UoB-COMSM0166/2026-group-24/README.md

   <em>Figure 2: Mean NASA TLX Scores for Each Participant (Easy vs Hard)</em>
 </p>

-**Statistical Analysis**
+##### Statistical Analysis

-A Wilcoxon Signed-Rank test was performed at both a subscale and overall level to ascertain the statistical significance of the change at varying levels of detail.
-The results (Table 3) show that increasing difficulty produced a statistically significant difference in overall perceived workload, and in all subscales except physical demand.
+A Wilcoxon Signed-Rank test was applied at both the subscale and overall level to assess the significance of workload differences.
+As shown in Table 3, the overall workload increase was statistically significant, as were all individual subscales except Physical Demand.

 <div align="center"><p><strong>Table 3</strong><br>Wilcoxon Signed-Rank Test Results for NASA TLX</p></div>